roy-276/Near-Support-App/contract/README.md

 # Near Support App

 This smart contract is build with the aim of supporting content creators around the world.
-We help people show their support by providing them with a easy and secure way to send funds in NEAR to their favorite musicians or youtubers.\
+It helps people show their support by providing them with a easy and secure way to send tokens in NEAR to their content creators.\
 NEAR protocol provides all the neccesary features for this purpose.

 ## How it works

 ### Imports

-Here we import all the neccesary dependencies needed.\
+Import all the neccesary dependencies needed.\
 Since the transfer method takes a number in yoctoNEAR, it's likely to need numbers much larger than 2^53, therefore json_types is used.\
 To conserve gas, efficient serialization is achieved through Borsh (http://borsh.io/)